JocysCom/UMQF/UMQF.md

 ### Strict Output Format

-1. Produce exactly these five blocks, in this order.
+1. Produce exactly these six blocks, in this order.
    a. `### Entity list` – a numbered list.
 For collectives, specify the population count (e.g., "1.
 500 Soldiers").
    b.
 Per-entity analyses, one block per entity, each beginning with
       `### <number> <Entity name> - <short description>`.
       Inside this block, immediately add `Context: <summary>` (max 3 sentences, high information density) to explain the action's specific impact on the entity for standalone readability.
 Then, include the `**Responsibility & Intention:**` sub-block with `PerceivedContext`, `ActualContext`, `At`, `Cp`, `Ri`, `Rp`, and `In` values before the final `UMQ_final` calculation.
    c. `### Aggregate results (pre-CF)` – bullet list of each entity with value.
    d. `### Complexity Factor adjustment` – a single short paragraph.
-   e. `### Actor (self) impact` – A brief analysis of expected vs. realised survival impact on the actor.
+   e. `### Actor (self) impact` – brief analysis of expected vs. realised survival impact on the actor.
+May be rendered inline as `Optional actor (self) impact (not included in totals):` when self-impact is excluded from totals.
    f. `### Summary headline` – one line of the form
       `<Action source> - <action> - <main target>: Total UMQ = <numeric score> [<label>] {Interaction Class}`

+   Optional: insert `### Key assumptions & estimates (Confidence: {rating})` between blocks (a) and (b) to declare default values assumed beyond what the case specifies.

 2. Use only the Markdown heading markers (`###`, `####`) shown above.
    - Never add extra decorations such as `---`, `===`, code-fences, or lines of `#####`.